coredump.conf, coredump.conf.d — Core dump storage configuration files

 storage.
 Takes a boolean argument, which defaults to

 The maximum size in bytes of a core which will be processed.
-Core dumps exceeding this size will be logged, but the backtrace will not be generated and the core will not be stored.
+Core dumps exceeding this size may be stored, but the backtrace will not be generated.

 The maximum (uncompressed) size in bytes of a core to be saved.